1919 Motor Transport Corps convoy: Operations

 Inexperience caused a great deal of unnecessary delays and breakdowns in the early going.
-Both Lieuteant Jackson and Lieutenant Colonel Eisenhower described the Motor Transport Corps soldiers as raw and undisciplined though Jackson also reported that they were generally well behaved.
+Both Lieutenant Jackson and Lieutenant Colonel Eisenhower described the Motor Transport Corps soldiers as raw and undisciplined though Jackson also reported that they were generally well behaved.
 The officers and men of the Engineer, Medical and Ordinance (maintenance) detachments were described as more experienced and better trained.
 Both Eisenhower and Jackson reported that organization and discipline improved over the course of the expedition.
 After a few weeks on the road, the most skilled and responsible men were assigned as drivers or co-drivers of specific vehicles with full responsibility for their operations and maintenance.
 A preventive maintenance routine of evening servicing and morning inspections was instituted to reduce preventable breakdowns.
 Eisenhower reported that the experience gained on the relatively good roads in the earlier, easier part of the trip proved invaluable in the heavier going further west.
 Lieutenant Jackson reported that the assignment of a dedicated mess officer in Nebraska greatly improved the food for the second half of the journey.

-The convoy was proceeded by a publicity officer travelling one day ahead by automobile to prepare for the arrival of the main body.
+The convoy was preceded by a publicity officer travelling one day ahead by automobile to prepare for the arrival of the main body.
 Two junior officers scouted ahead of the main body on motorcycles, signaling the route to the rest of the convoy using a simple but effective system of blue paper triangles tacked to trees and fences.
 The other motorcycles were used to carry messages up and down the length of the convoy.
 The Engineer detachment led the main body with the 5-1/2 ton Mack that carried the Artillery detachment's Maxwell crawler tractor.
 As the largest and most heavily laden vehicle, it was most likely to get stuck, and the crawler and the engineers would be readily at hand to extract it.
 The engineers were responsible for inspecting each bridge as the convoy came to it.
 Weak bridges were reinforced or repaired, sometimes after a truck fell through them.
 Bridges too small or weak for the Mack had to be bypassed.
 The Ordnance detachment brought up the rear, repairing or towing disabled vehicles as necessary.
 The trucks generally carried full capacity loads as one of the goals of the expedition was testing their performance.